Reviewable/Reviewable/enterprise/config.md

 ##### Core configuration:
 These are required unless stated otherwise.
 * `REVIEWABLE_LICENSE`: You'll receive a license key when you purchase or renew a license.
 This is just a JSON Web Token (JWT), signed with a private key, that encodes the constraints of your license.
 It expires at the same time as the license.
 The server won't run without a valid and current license key.
 * `REVIEWABLE_HOST_URL`: The URL for the Reviewable web server.
 HTTP requests sent to this URL must be dispatched to a running Reviewable Docker image at the port below.
 The host URL *must be stable* since changing it in any way will break GitHub webhooks and review links.
 (Please contact us for help if you absolutely need to change it.)
-We recommend that the host URL also be secure (`https://...`) as some requests will contain repository contents, but no credentials or other secrets are ever sent through this address.
+We strongly recommend that the host URL also be secure (`https://...`) since some OAuth credentials will be sent via these URLs.
 * `PORT`: The port for the web server to listen on.
 Reviewable assumes that a higher layer will provide load balancing and SSL termination, and forward requests to the servers over HTTP on an internal, secure network.
 Defaults to port 8080, which is also exposed in the Docker container.
-* `REVIEWABLE_FIREBASE`: The name of the Firebase project you'll be using to store Reviewable data.
-If we're managing your Firebase instance then your Google account will be granted access to it when you purchase a license.
+* `REVIEWABLE_FIREBASE`: The name of the Firebase database you'll be using to store Reviewable data.
-* `REVIEWABLE_FIREBASE_AUTH`: A master secret for the Firebase project above, obtained from the Secrets tab on the Firebase management page.
-Can be rotated as necessary (e.g, if compromised).
+* `REVIEWABLE_FIREBASE_AUTH`: A master secret for the Firebase project above, obtained from the project settings Database tab on the Firebase console page.
+Can be rotated as necessary (e.g., if compromised).
 * `REVIEWABLE_GITHUB_URL`: The URL for your instance of GitHub Enterprise, used by Reviewable for authentication, API calls, and links to the web interface.
 If missing, Reviewable will connect to the public `https://github.com/` site instead, with special allowances for its differences from GHE.
 * `REVIEWABLE_GITHUB_CLIENT_ID`: The hex client ID assigned to the GitHub application you created above.
-If missing, Reviewable will authenticate users with GitHub via Firebase instead (and it's assumed that you set this up correctly).
 * `REVIEWABLE_GITHUB_CLIENT_SECRET`: The hex client secret assigned to the GitHub application you created above.
-If missing, Reviewable will authenticate users with GitHub via Firebase instead (and it's assumed that you set this up correctly).
 * `REVIEWABLE_GITHUB_VIRGIN_USERNAME`: The username of a "virgin" account on your GitHub instance that can be used for checking public access permissions (and some other non-privileged work).
 This account should have no repos, and no membership in any organization.
 After creating it, you need to use the account once to sign into your Reviewable instance with an empty auth scope.
 If missing, Reviewable will access the API anonymously instead but this is severely rate-limited by GitHub and may cause some operations to fail.

 ##### Security